 Gilt Insider is a new loyalty program I designed to increase revenue and retention.
 Customers earn points by shopping, which they can spend on benefits such as early access to sales and discounts.
 As UX Designer, I collaborated with product managers to shape how the program works and designed how it fits within existing site flows.
 I also designed a new dashboard page where users track their points and browse benefits, as well as the mobile experience for iPhone and iPad.
 BigDoor.com ranked Gilt Insider 5th in it's Top 10 Loyalty Programs of 2013, and we were the only Internet-only company on the list.

-I also redesigned the site's navigation to be responsive; the first major step towards optimizing our tablet and mobile experience.
-I reduced the height of the navigation bar, created a consistent messaging space for discounts and credits, and improved the search experience by surfacing the option to shop by category.
+I also redesigned the site's navigation and detail pages to be responsive; the first major step towards optimizing our tablet and mobile experience.
+In order to increase conversion I designed a discount messaging space in the navigation, a guided category search experience, and larger imagery on the detail page with a cleaner information hierarchy.

 Lastly, I redesigned the Gilt City offer page with a cleaner layout and information hierarchy.
 In addition to design, I built an interactive prototype which we user tested.